College Football Playoff expansion at an impasse as conferences can’t agree

 “It is clear none of the six most-discussed expansion models has unanimous consent,” the conference stated, “with most having considerable opposition, and every conference other than the Pac-12 has indicated that they would be against at least one of the proposed models.”
 Among the voluminous details to decipher would be the role of the Rose Bowl within a large-playoff context.

-The ACC, Big Ten and Pac-12 all have new or somewhat new commissioners, with Phillips taking the ACC lead in February 2021 after 13 years as athletic director at Northwestern, Kevin Warren starting at the Big Ten helm in January 2020 after five years as the chief operating officer of the NFL’s Minnesota Vikings, and Kliavkoff starting with the Pac-12 last July 1 after a varied career in entertainment, sports and resorts.
+The ACC, Big Ten and Pac-12 all have new or somewhat new commissioners, with Phillips taking the ACC lead in February 2021 after 13 years as athletic director at Northwestern, Kevin Warren starting at the Big Ten helm in January 2020 after five years as the chief operating officer of the NFL’s Minnesota Vikings, and Kliavkoff starting with the Pac-12 on July 1 after a varied career in entertainment, sports and resorts.
 Warren and Kliavkoff have law degrees from Notre Dame and Virginia, respectively.
 The three commissioners replaced longtime predecessors in John Swofford, Jim Delany and Larry Scott.

-In remarks to reporters in Indianapolis days ago, Big 12 commissioner Bob Bowlsby expressed frustration with the impasse and deployed a “Groundhog Day” reference about the meetings, and SEC commissioner Greg Sankey said the four-team concept hurls no burden upon his dominant league, but that the sport ails when regions of the country go omitted from its showcase.
+In remarks to reporters in Indianapolis days ago, Big 12 Commissioner Bob Bowlsby expressed frustration with the impasse and deployed a “Groundhog Day” reference about the meetings, and SEC Commissioner Greg Sankey said the four-team concept hurls no burden upon his dominant league but that the sport ails when regions of the country go omitted from its showcase.

-His league has snared 10 of the 32 berths so far in the 8-year-old concept, twice placing both Georgia and Alabama among the four teams (and then the final two).
-The SEC is the only “autonomy five” league — the top kingdoms of the sport — which has placed at least one team in all eight playoffs.
+His league has snared 10 of the 32 berths in the eight-year-old concept, twice placing both Georgia and Alabama among the four teams (and then the final two).
+The SEC is the only “autonomy five” league — the top kingdoms of the sport — that has placed at least one team in all eight playoffs.
 The ACC has missed out once (this past season), the Big Ten twice, the Big 12 four times and the Pac-12 six times out of eight.

 Proponents of the 12-team models tout the ending of such omissions.
-There are models for having the highest-ranked 12 teams, the highest-ranked six conference champions plus six at-large bids, or a system with automatic bids for the champions of the big five conferences, plus one for a conference champion from the second-tier Group of Five, plus six at-large bids.
+There are models for having the highest-ranked 12 teams; the highest-ranked six conference champions plus six at-large bids; or with automatic bids for the champions of the big five conferences, plus one for a conference champion from the second-tier Group of Five, plus six at-large bids.

 The distinction between those last two has concerned the Big Ten, with Warren emphasizing the need for automatic Power Five-champion qualifications during an interview in December with College Sports on SiriusXM.
 His league tends to land its conference champion within the top six conference champions in the rankings, including every year of the current playoff system.
 The trouble would come if a team won the Big Ten championship game from a ranking below those of the top six conference champions.

 That happened thrice under the old BCS system, including in 2012, when Wisconsin won the championship game but remained unranked with a record of 8-5.
-Ahead of Wisconsin then stood the other top conference champions plus No. 15 Northern Illinois, the MAC champion, No. 19 Boise State, the co-Mountain West champion, and No. 22 Utah State, the WAC champion.
+Ahead of Wisconsin then stood the other top conference champions plus No. 15 Northern Illinois, the Mid-American Conference champion; No. 19 Boise State, the co-Mountain West champion; and No. 22 Utah State, the Western Athletic Conference champion.